 professor use only

-is associate professor of history and Japanese cultural studies at Vanderbilt University.
+is professor of history and Japanese cultural studies at Vanderbilt University.

 Part I: Graves and Caves

 Chapter 3: “Tropical Image Up”: Landscape under (Tourist) Occupation

 Chapter 5: Military Bases as Tourist Attraction